Adsiz Ada

 Adsiz Ada or Dasli Ada (Bezymyannyy), is an islet off the coast of Azerbaijan.

 Details

-Adsiz Ada is small islet with a maximum length of 0.1 km.
+Adsiz Ada (literally in Azerbaijani: “Nameless Island”) is small islet with a maximum length of 0.1 km.
 It is located 4.5 km to the southeast of Sangi Mugan's southeastern end and about 17.5 km to the east of the nearest mainland shore.
 Some isolated small rocks are scattered to the east and northeast of this islet.

 Although geographically quite far from Baku, this islet is considered part of the Baku Archipelago.